Health A to Z Last updated on 2021-02-26 20:52:21

 Risk factors for meningitis:

 Meningitis can lead to some severe consequences with a list of health complications.
 The longer you stay without treatment, the greater the risks.
-These complications include:- Brain damage
+These complications include:

 - Hearing loss